Jets take Alabama DT Williams with 3rd pick

 Since 2011, the Jets have picked a defensive lineman five times in the first round.
 The others: Muhammad Wilkerson, Quinton Coples, Sheldon Richardson, Williams and Williams.
 Wilkerson, Coples and Richardson no longer are on the team.

 For Quinnen Williams, this capped a remarkable year.
-The former Alabama star began last season in relative obscurity, as he had played only 151 defensive snaps before 2018.
+He began last season in relative obscurity, as he had played only 151 defensive snaps before 2018.
 He blossomed into one of the most dominant defensive players in the country after replacing Daron Payne, a first-round pick of the Washington Redskins last year.

 An imposing blend of power and quickness, Williams finished last season with 70 tackles, seven sacks and a team-high 18.5 tackles-for-loss.
 He was a unanimous All-America selection and was named the winner of the Outland Trophy as the nation's top interior lineman.